-After his arrest Miner remained quiet for Then a bright idea flashed upon some time. his mind and he acted upon it with extreme promptitude.
+After his arrest Miner remained quiet for some time.
+Then a bright idea flashed upon his mind and he acted upon it with extreme promptitude.
 He got together an apparatus for distilling in a small way and appeared at York Factory, as we have seen.
 How he evaded the surveillance of the police at the other end of the steel, where he was known, it boots us not to enquire.
 Sufficient to say he reached York Factory without detection and there started work.
-The result exceeded his fondest No inquisitive police were in the dreams. neighborhood to hamper his proceedings; in fact none were stationed within several hundred miles of the place, while customers were in plenty, and thirsty souls at that.
+The result exceeded his fondest dreams.
+No inquisitive police were in the neighborhood to hamper his proceedings; in fact none were stationed within several hundred miles of the place, while customers were in plenty, and thirsty souls at that.
 One of the potencies of whisky is the breeding of thirst.
 The "boys" got the thirst and paid his excessive charges ungrudgingly.
 True, there was, as a burr in his blanket, the parson, an extraordinarily vigilant fellow, whose untiring perseverance and determination in hunting the man responsible for his Indians getting liquor caused Miner a great deal of uneasiness, and he would have given almost anything, gone to any lengths, to have got rid of him.
 But the clergyman was altogether wrong in supposing that liquor was being peddled among the Indians.
 Miner did not sell to them; he was too wise for that; nor did anyone do so to his knowledge.
 Occasionally a drink, and sometimes a bottle, of whisky had been given to the natives by somebody, and under the stimulous of the unwonted liquor they had committed acts which on coming to their pastor's ears brought them disgrace.
 But Miner had never been guilty of this offence.
 He regretted these transgressions against the Indian Act as much as did the parson, though from entirely different reasons.

 It has now been shown pretty plainly, I imagine, that Miner was doing a "land office business," as the saying goes.
 It was true that sometimes for days he did not sell one dollar's worth; but in the next trip along the right-of-way he was richly compensated for such a season of inactivity.
-A few more months and his gains would easily enable him to acquire olice aintime hing n he niles son's nind, his hose olind here but e of were soon ff to nties liam.
+A few more months and his gains would easily enable him to acquire a proposition he had in mind, and which, properly handled, would place him in an independent position.